TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### RELEASE NOTES

 ```
-Updated Function: Get-JCCommandResult with new parameters '-MaxResult'
+Updated Function: Get-JCCommandResult with new parameter '-MaxResult'
-Using the paramter '-Skip' and '-MaxResult' admins can return specific command results.
+Using the paramter '-Skip' and '-MaxResult' admins can return a specific subset of command results.
 Performance fix for 'Get-JCCommandResult' with increase default limit to 1000
 ```
 #### FEATURES: